 Review financial data for accuracy and clarity.
 Collaborate with management and internal/external partners to support University goals and objectives.

 Evaluate financial scope and objectives.
-Perform testing to accomplish reviews and special projects.
-Assisting campus departments to correct identified deficiencies as needed.
+Perform complex testing to accomplish reviews and special projects.
+Provide campus SPACs to correct identified deficiencies as needed.

 Conduct budget, financial, and fiscal reviews.

 Assists in coordination of responses to internal or external agencies, including site visits, desk reviews, and audits.
 Support management with special projects and workflow process improvements.

 Education: Bachelors in Accounting, Finance, or Business Administration.

 Experience: Two (2) years of financial or management analysis, accounting, budget, auditing, assessment of internal controls or financial analysis.